-Advisor assignments are made by the Office of Academic Advising & Support, located in the Academic Resource Center, 2nd floor of the EK Smith Library.
+Advisor assignments are made by the Office of Academic Advising, located in the Academic Resource Center, 2nd floor of the EKS Library.
 Most entering First Year students are assigned to a Success Coach Advisor, although not all new First Year students are assigned to a Success Coach Advisor.
 First Year students not assigned to a Success Coach Advisor and new Transfer students are assigned to a faculty advisor within their specific major.
 If not assigned to a Success Coach Advisor, students without a declared major are assigned to a faculty advisor who specializes in advising students who are exploring majors and careers.
 Readmitted students are advised by the faculty advisor originally assigned to them or will be reassigned to a new faculty advisor if they change their major.

 Declaration of Major

 New Freshmen and Transfer students indicate their intended majors on their admissions applications.
 Unless a student requests his major be changed, the major indicated on the application is the students’ officially declared major in the university student information system.